Taiwan (Chinese Taipei)

 Places to Visit in Taiwan

 The National Palace Museum in Taipei must surely be high on everyone's list of places to visit in Taipei.
-It contains many treasures from Imperial China.
+It contains many treasures from Imperial China brought here by Chiang Kaishek's nationalists.
 Nearby are the old mining towns Jinguashi and Jiufen.
 Away from the busy city are the Beitou hot springs and the volcanic peaks of Yangmingshan National Park .

 The rugged east coast lacks the industrial activity of the west and it is here that you can find the indigenous people and there is a National Park at Taroko with fine views of the surrounding landscape.

 Tainan at the south of the island has many historic temples and other buildings of interest.
 Nearby is the Maolin National Scenic area and the Kenting National Park .
-The Sun and Moon Lake rì yuè tán near Yuchi is the largest lake in Taiwan with fine sights and an isolated Lalu island, it is located within the aboriginal tribal area.
+The Sun and Moon Lake rì yuè tán near Yuchi is the largest lake in Taiwan with fine sights and an isolated Lalu island; the lake is located within the aboriginal tribal area.
 It gets its name because one part is round like the sun and the other part crescent shaped like the moon.

 Kaohsiung in the far south is the second most important city on the island after Taipei.

-With military tensions with the mainland eased the many islands in the Taiwan Straits can be visited.
+Despite military tensions with the mainland the many islands in the Taiwan Straits can be visited.
 Penghu islands have fine beaches and unspoilt fishing villages.

 Fujian Map of Taiwan Show Key